endurantgames/52-first-dates/src/game/intro.md

 You need to have two decks of cards to play []{.gamename}.

-One deck is called the ***Date's Deck*** and is shared between the players in the roles of the Date and the Opportunity.
+One deck is called the ***Date's Deck*** and is shared between the players in the roles of the Date and Opportunity.

 The other deck is called the ***System's Deck*** and is shared between players in the role of the System.